Get Involved!

 Advisor: Mr. O’Shea

 Open to all band students.
-Students perform at all home football games.
-Rehearsals are two or three times before the first game and prior to each game performance.
+Members of the Pep Band perform at all home football games.
+Rehearsals are two or three times before the first game and again prior to each game performance.

 PRIDE